Privacy NoticeDownload PDF

 What rights do I have?

-Wherever we rely on your consent, you will always be able to withdraw that consent with effect for the future.
+Wherever we rely on your consent, you will always and at any time be able to withdraw that consent with effect for the future.
 We will continue to process your personal data for other purposes on a different lawful basis (other than consent) where that applies.

-In some cases, we are able to send you direct marketing without your consent, where we rely on our legitimate interests.
-You have an absolute right to opt-out of direct marketing, and any profiling we carry out for direct marketing, at any time.
+Where personal data are processed for direct marketing purposes, you have an absolute right to opt-out of direct marketing, and any profiling we carry out for direct marketing, at any time and without any limitation.
 You can do this by clicking on the 'unsubscribe' link located in the footer of every marketing email or text or by contacting us (see the contact details provided below).
 Where you objected to our processing for direct marketing purposes, we will no longer process your personal data for such purposes.

 Other qualified rights